datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 maybe?]).
 For now, we will focus on four of the pipe’s tabs: Config, Input, Output and the Execution log.

 Config:
    The config tab is where the actual coding takes place.
 This is where you define what this specific pipe is supposed to do.
-A pipe config is written in DTL which you will learn more about in section [link].
-One
+A pipe config is written in DTL which you will learn more about in :ref:`dtl-beginner-3-1`.

 Input:
    Whenever a pipe uses one or several datasets as a source, the source entities will be displayed here.
 These are the entities the pipe will perform some sort of transformation on.

 Output:
    The output tab shows the entities after the DTL transformation.
 The way you see the output depends on whether the data is stored in a dataset or sent to a target system.
-There are some occasions where there is no output so be seen but for now you can assume that there will always be an output to be see for each pipe.
+   The pipe you are looking at needs to have run at least once for there to be any output.

 Execution log:
    The execution log supplies us with information on the state of the pipe.
 If a pipe runs as it should the execution log will display information on how many entities it has processed, how much time the processing took and much more.
-If a pipe is not be able to process all the data, the execution log will display a failed pipe run as well as error messages which may assist you to locate the error.
-The execution log is a vital tool for troubleshooting as it not only tells you if a pipe works as it should, but also contains detailed information on why a pipe run fails and when they failed.
+If a pipe is not able to process all the data, the execution log will display a failed pipe run as well as error messages which may assist you to locate the error.
+The execution log is a vital tool for troubleshooting.

 Systems
 ^^^^^^^

-The systems manu looks very much like the pipe tab in the Pipe overview above.
+The systems page looks very much like the pipe tab in the Pipe overview above.

 .. figure:: ./media/systems-overview.png
    :align: center